anbuselvamA/TSA_EXP5/README.md

-# Ex.No: 05  IMPLEMENTATION OF TIME SERIES ANALYSIS AND DECOMPOSITION
+# developer name : A.Anbuselvam
+# reg no : 212222240009
 ### Date:
+# # Ex.No: 05  IMPLEMENTATION OF TIME SERIES ANALYSIS AND DECOMPOSITION

 ### AIM:
 To Illustrates how to perform time series analysis and decomposition on the monthly average temperature of a city/country and for airline passengers.